 Great examples of catchy and easily recognisable business names include the likes of ‘Reggae Reggae Sauce’, from BBC’s UK version of Dragons Den and ‘The Boring Company’, created by Tesla’s Elon Musk.

-This provided Levi with a great opportunity to create the brand name ‘Reggae Reggae Sauce’ as he was Jamaican and a lot of Jamaican influence is referred to as Reggae.
+This gave Levi a great opportunity to create the brand name ‘Reggae Reggae Sauce’ as he was Jamaican, and a lot of Jamaican influence is referred to as Reggae.
 You can now find Reggae Reggae sauce in all major retailers across the UK.

 The brand even offers a lot more since the sauces in 2006, with soft drinks, frozen food, seasonings and more.